jdrdza/JDRA_Bootcamp/README.md

 <br>
 <h2>5.- Instructions for running the endpoints get states and get zip code</h2>
 <ol>
-    <p>Before using the endpoints, it's necessary to load the following data:
+    <p>Before using the endpoints, it is necessary to load the following data:

 ```
 Ciudad de Mexico.js